dlcs/book/API_Reference/introduction.md

 }
 ```

-The full description of the types and their supported properties and operations is available at the "vocab" URI `https://dlcs.azurewebsites.net/vocab`, or at the root of the API.
+The full description of the types and their supported properties and operations is available at the "vocab" URI

+Example: [`https://dlcs.azurewebsites.net/vocab`](https://dlcs.azurewebsites.net/vocab).
+Note: This is implemented in API at `/doc` endpoint.

 A diagram showing the full model is [available here](resource_model.md); the rest of this section looks at each resource type in detail.

+For a collection of sample cURL requests, see the [sample requests](../walkthroughs/sample_requests.md) page.